 Real-Time Mapping in Autonomous vehicles

-Autonomous vehicles operate in changing environments, where real-time mapping in autonomous vehicles means, vehicle must continuously update maps while driving, which includes:
+Autonomous vehicles operate in changing environments, where real-time mapping in autonomous vehicles means the vehicle must continuously update maps while driving, which includes the following:

 - Detecting road constructions